nikolaSherperd/foundations-of-computation/README.md

    initially, mandating CLI tools (GCC, GDB, Valgrind) to demystify the compilation process.

+##  WEEK 1:
+##  For the first four weeks of this tier, i'd be exploring the following subject matters;
+   The objective is to establish a visual intuitio of vectors and logic...

 ### Boolean Logic
 Scripts that generate truth tables for complex Boolean expressions.
 These were written to better understand how symbolic logic maps to computation.